khadakhan/taski-docker/README.md

 ```
 docker run --rm -it -p 8000:8000 --name taski_frontend_test taski_frontend
 ```
-Open a browser and make sure that the Taski frontend is accessible at http://127.0.0.1:8000/.
+Open a browser and make sure that the Taski-docker frontend is accessible at http://127.0.0.1:8000/.
 The frontend SPA does not interact with the backend yet: for this, you will need to configure them to run together; however, the web page opens successfully.

 Stop the container with the Ctrl+C shortcut or run docker container stop taski_frontend_test in a new terminal window.
 This will remove the container.